Electric Eggplant

 After the Lucasfilm Games logo,

-there will be black screen and SOUND ONLY for 1:20.
+there will be black screen and SOUND ONLY for one minute 20 seconds.

-Feel free to stream this video, but please do not download or re-distribute it.
+Feel free to watch this video, but please do not download or re-distribute it.

 COURTESY OF LUCASARTS, a division of LUCASFILM ENTERTAINMENT COMPANY LTD.